22. AGX Vehicle

 Fig. 22.6 Initial tension distance when zero (no tension), positive (initially stretched) and negative (initially compressed).

-As for the wheels, the geometry of the nodes are completely arbitrary.
-Box is used by default.
+As with the wheels, the geometry of the nodes is completely arbitrary.
+A box is used by default.

-Create geometry callbacks are fired when the node has been positioned.
-The z-axis of the node body is pointing in the direction of the track and the model center must be at the begin position of the node.
-The default ‘createGeometryBox’’ function looks like this:
+Geometry creation callbacks are invoked after the node has been positioned.
+The z-axis of the node body points in the direction of the track, and the model center must be at the start position of the node.
+The default createGeometryBox function looks like this:

 void createGeometryBox( const TrackNode& node )